 You can easily update it using the command-line interface.

 It provides you with clean code development functionalities

 It is not an easy language to learn for people new to software development

 Its speed is compromised by the use of a real DOM

 It doesn’t offer backward compatibility with all the angular versions that have been released

 It is very difficult to integrate third-party components into an Angular project

 The two frameworks have a completely different approach to application building.
 ReactJS makes use of a virtual DOM which makes it faster than Angular which uses a real DOM.

 The other difference is that React has seamless backward compatibility while Angular has limited backward compatibility.
 While choosing the framework to use, it is recommended that you choose it based on the functionality you expect your application to have.

-DOOR3 is here to guide you in choosing the right framework for your application.
+DOOR3 is here to guide you in choosing the right framework for your enterprise design system.